 - Two major rules apply to fennec fox evolution:

 - Allen’s Rule, which describes the evolution of animals based on the climate they live in, and their extremities are adapted to their environment.
 Fennec foxes evolved to one of the Earth’s hottest environments and have large extremities, especially ears, which helps them to dissipate heat and stay cool.
 While the Arctic foxes have small extremities to conserve heat.

-- Bergmann’s Rule, which says that the animals that live in hotter climates tend to be smaller while those live in cold environments tend to be larger.
+- Bergmann’s Rule, which says that the animals that live in hotter climates tend to be smaller while those living in cold environments tend to be larger.
 Bigger animals tend to effectively conserve heat than smaller animals.
 Fennec fox is the smallest fox species and lives in one of the world’s hottest climates.

 Fennec Fox Characteristics